-Expressions of opinion herein are subject to change without notice.
-The Issuer, the Group, founders, management and / or their officers, directors or employees may own or have positions in any securities or investments mentioned herein, and may from time to time add to or dispose of any such securities or investments.
+Issuer, its founders and its associated companies and/or their officers, directors or employees may own or have positions in any securities or investments mentioned herein, and may from time to time add to or dispose of any such securities or investments.

-This Document should not be used for advertising, broadcast or as product endorsement purposes or exploit the information available in this Document to any third parties in any manner without the written consent of the Group.
+This Document should not be used for advertising, broadcast or as product endorsement purposes or exploit the information available in this Document to any third parties in any manner without the written consent of Issuer.

 Investing into debt securities involves risks.
-While every care has been taken to ensure that this Document presents a fair and complete overview of the risks related to the Issuer, the Group and its subsidiaries, and to the notes mentioned in this Document (the "Notes"), the value of any investment in the Notes may be adversely affected by circumstances that are neither not evident at the date hereof or not reflected in the Document.
+While every care has been taken to ensure that this Document presents a fair and complete overview of the risks related to the Issuer, the operations of the Issuer and its subsidiaries, and to the notes mentioned in this Document (the "Notes"), the value of any investment in the Notes may be adversely affected by circumstances that are either not evident at the date hereof or not reflected in this Document.